reposyncer/kelleys-dnsmasq/README.md

 > [!NOTE]\
 > This is a mirror of the dnsmasq repository found [here.](https://thekelleys.org.uk/gitweb/?p=dnsmasq.git;a=summary)

+> [!NOTE]\
+> No contributions will be accepted into this repository for this is just a mirror of the upstream repository.

 This repository is a mirror of the official `dnsmasq` repository for ease of access and development.

-No contributions will be accepted into this repository for this is just a mirror of the upstream repository.

 ## Download